Grade Level(s): 9

 - When changing courses, a student acknowledges that the change may affect the periods and/or teachers for other courses in their schedule, including flex.

-- Moving from the CP level of a course to the Honors level requires the approval of a student’s college counselor and must be done before August 8.
+- Moving from the CP level of a course to the Honors level must be done before the start of classes, and the student must meet the Honors prerequisites for the change to be considered.

 - After the start of classes, students must first discuss potential changes with their teacher before requesting a change.